apache/rocketmq/docs/en/Design_Store.md

 ![](images/rocketmq_storage_arch.png)

 Message storage is the most complicated and important part of RocketMQ.
-This section will describe the three aspects of RocketMQ: message storage architecture, PageCache and memory mapping, and RocketMQ's two different disk flushing methods.
+This section will describe the three aspects of RocketMQ:
+* message storage architecture
+* PageCache and memory mapping
+* and RocketMQ's two different disk flushing methods.

 ## 1 Message Storage Architecture